 In September of 2018, we shipped our van from the US to Europe to order to continue our traveling adventure on a new continent.
 Here is how we did it, step by step.

 Contacting shipping agents for quotes is the first thing we did, getting all kinds of shipping refrigerator container offers out there.
 Pretty good deals, I must say.
 You can not directly work with shipping company so an agent is necessary.
+These agents are not hard to get a hold of, as many of them cater to shipping from United States to anywhere in the world.
 Not everyone will reply to your quote request, probably because you are small beans compared to the thousands of cars they ship for companies daily.
 You will also want to get several quotes because pricing can vary.
 The quotes you receive will be based on the dimensions and weight of your vehicle and also your port destinations.
 We ended up going with Wallenius Wilhelmsen Logistics.

 Regarding port destinations, we chose to drive across the US from the west coast to the east coast to ship our van to lessen the amount of the time our van would be on the ship and to limit the number of port stops.
 The reasons for that is to have less chance of delays due to increased stops and also to have minimal chance of theft at each port.
 All necessary supplies for the voyage are provided by a reliable company, check out at https://www.merrittsupply.com/fairing-fillers/.

 SELECT AN AGENT

 Once you select a shipping agent, the agent will need a few things from you in order for them to reserve a spot on a ship for you.
 Our agent required us to fill out a shipping form and a power-of-attorney form.
 We also had to send copies of our passports and a copy of the title to our vehicle.
 In addition to those items, we had to apply for an Employer Identification Number (EIN) via the IRS website.
 The agent had paperwork for me to follow and it was pretty straightforward.